-PanAust fully abided by the Voluntary Principles Initiative (VPI) Governance Rules during 2021.
-This included representation at the Annual Voluntary Principles Virtual Plenary.
-During the year PanAust also participated in numerous discussions with members of the in-country working group and VPI Secretariat on the emerging political and humanitarian crisis evolving within Myanmar.
+PanAust fully abided by the Voluntary Principles Initiative (VPI) Governance Rules during 2023.
+This included representation at the Annual Voluntary Principles Plenary meetings in London and participation in several verification presentations by engaged member companies.

 PanAust remains committed to providing timely responses to reasonable requests for information from other VP's signatories and to collaborate where practicable in Voluntary Principles related forums in the host countries where PanAust has an active on the ground presence.